 Having lived through World War II as a child, she gathered the childhood stories of six of her artists friends who survived the war in different parts of the world.
 Their stories became “War Child,” a 2003 art exhibit and reading.
 “War Child” was broadcast on Hawai`i Public Radio and published in the Spring 2005 edition of Bamboo Ridge Journal of Hawai`i Literature and Arts.

-Elsha serves as the executive producer of a new series of documentary films on THE TRAVIS TECHNIQUE.
+Elsha serves as executive producer for a series of documentary films on THE TRAVIS TECHNIQUE.
 Her new book who are i on the art of playing in parallel realities will be published in November 2023.

 To draw, you must close your eyes and sing – Pablo Picasso